ofalk/websphere-nagios/README.md

 ### Running queries

-Once the plugin is running, you can invoke it by using the ```wasagent.sh``` script, or with any command line HTTP client.
+Once the plugin is running, you can invoke it with any command line HTTP client.
 In the example below, we send a monitoring request to a WebSphere instance running on 'hydre2' host, with a SOAP connector listening on port 18047:

 ```
-./wasagent.sh 'hostname=hydre2&port=18047'
+wget -q -O - 'http://localhost:9090/wasagent/WASAgent' --post-data='hostname=hydre2&port=18047'
 ```

 The above command produces the following output: